kumahq/kuma-website/docs/docs/dev/explore/dpp-on-kubernetes.md

 ::: warning
 Using `*` to directly access every service is a resource intensive operation, so we must use it carefully.
 :::

+## Lifecycle

+### Creation

+On Kubernetes, Dataplane resource is automatically created by kuma-cp.
+For each Pod with sidecar-injection label a new Dataplane resource will be created.

+### Deletion

+Dataplane resource has an [owner reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) to the corresponding Pod.
+That's why when Pod is deleted Dataplane resource is deleted as well.